robinje/ad-processor/README.md

 ## TODO

-- [ ] Paramaterize the Azure Values
+- [X] Paramaterize the Azure Values
 - [ ] Add a Networking Template with a Security Group
 - [ ] Add Event Bridge Rule to trigger the Lambdas

 Deployment Steps:

+1. Deploy the Stage 1 Template

+2. Execute the Code Build projects

+3. Deploy the Stage 2 Template